 About

 My journey in early-stage drug discovery and technology development has been driven by a passion to merge cutting-edge scientific research with practical therapeutic applications.
 At the National Center for Advancing Translational Sciences (NCATS), my postbaccalaureate training involved working alongside leading translational scientists.
-I honed my skills in developing diverse assays - cell-based, biochemical, and biophysical - to explore therapeutic targets for rare diseases and significant public health issues.
+I honed skills in developing diverse assays, both cell-based, biochemical, and biophysical, to explore therapeutic targets for rare diseases and significant public health issues.
 This role was a balancing act between pioneering novel therapeutic avenues and mastering complex methodologies.
 I became proficient in quantitative high-throughput screening, target engagement assays, and proteomic analysis.
 A testament to this was my co-first author publication in Science Translational Medicine, where we shed light on activation peptides in tumor-associated macrophages - a significant step in understanding cancer progression.

 My journey continued as an IRTA Predoctoral GPP Fellow, bridging the University of Maryland and NCATS.
 Here, I expanded my interdisciplinary expertise, delving into protein-small molecule interactions within the Lyme disease microbe and uncovering new therapeutic targets through phenotypic screening.
 Under the guidance of Dr. Bolormaa Baljinnyam and Dr. Anton Simeonov, I gained invaluable insights into the entire early-stage drug discovery pipeline.
 A career highlight has been developing a novel cellular thermal shift assay.
 This assay uniquely incorporates a thermally-stable luciferase for a luminescent readout, showcasing innovation in methodology.
 Further honing my leadership skills, I participated in the NIH-AIM I-CORPS Program, focusing on customer discovery skills vital for technology development.
 This experience has been pivotal in preparing me to lead and collaborate on complex interdisciplinary projects.